jboss-developer/jboss-eap-quickstarts/cmt/README.md

 ### What are container managed transactions?

 Prior to EJB, getting the right incantation to ensure sound transactional operation of the business logic was a highly specialised skill.
-Although this still holds true to a great extent, EJB has provided a series of improvements to to allow simplified transaction demarcation notation that is therefore easier to read and test.
+Although this still holds true to a great extent, EJB has provided a series of improvements to allow simplified transaction demarcation notation that is therefore easier to read and test.

 With CMT, the EJB container sets the boundaries of a transaction.
 This differs from BMT (bean managed transactions) where the developer is responsible for initiating and completing a transaction via the methods begin, commit, rollback on a <code>javax.transaction.UserTransaction</code>.